-At St Aidan’s Academy we are committed to the equal inclusion of all students, in all areas of academy life.
-We recognise the diverse and individual needs of all of our students, from all cultures and backgrounds, and take into account the additional support required by those children with Special Educational Needs and Disabilities (SEND).
+At St Aidan’s Academy we are committed to the equal inclusion of all pupils, in all areas of academy life.
+We recognise the diverse and individual needs of all of our pupils, from all cultures and backgrounds, and take into account the additional support required by those children with Special Educational Needs and Disabilities (SEND).

-A student has SEND if they have learning difficulties or disabilities that make it harder for them to learn, than most other students of the same age.
+A pupil has SEND if they have learning difficulties or disabilities that make it harder for them to learn, than most other pupils of the same age.

 Should a parent or carer have a concern about the special provision made for their child they should in the first instance discuss this with the SENDCo.

 If the concern cannot be satisfactorily dealt with by the SENDCo it should be brought to the attention of the Principal.
 If the Principal is unable to resolve the difficulty the concern should then be put in writing to the Chair of Governors in accordance with the St Aidan’s Academy Complaints Policy.